 At UConn’s Neag School of Education, she will apply her experience as an athlete, coach, and sports management student to pursue her Ph.D. in the Learning, Leadership, and Education Policy program.
 Specifically, she wants to study how to increase physical activity and quality of life among youth and teach future generations to do the same.

-“I firmly believe that quality sport programming can improve lives,” she says.
+“I firmly believe that quality sport programming can improve lives,” says Arinze, who joined the Neag School in Fall 2015.
 “It is my desire to better understand how we can use it as part of the solution that helps to end disparities.”

 For Arinze, promoting sport participation has been a commitment for years.
 She has worked with the Special Olympics and most recently served as the Healthy Lifestyles Program Specialist in a Central Minnesota Boys & Girls Club.
 At the Boys & Girls Club, she ran a program called Go Girl Go to build girls’ character development through physical activity.